ehlesp/smallab-k8s-pve-guide/G905 - Appendix 05 ~ Resizing a root LVM volume.md

 ### Resizing the related partitions

-Before you can extend the `root` LVM volume, you need to resize the partition in which it's found:
+Before you can extend the `root` LVM volume, you need to resize the partition in which it is found:

 1. Open a remote shell into the VM with `mgrsys` user, then check with `fdisk` if the system truly sees the full size of the disk: